phoebe-leong/phoebe-leong/README.md

 # :sparkles: About me :sparkles:

 Hi! 😜
-I'm Phoebe.
+I'm Phoebe / Darius.
 I love making things and coding.

 I know a total of three and a quarter languages (HTML, CSS, C++, and ¼ of C).
 I can write simple static sites, but am mostly comfortable in experimenting in backend.